ryanmrestivo/windows-tools-portable/WSCC-Windows-System-Control-Center/Apps/NirSoft Utilities/ChromeCacheView_readme.txt

 Versions History
 ================

+* Version 2.51:
+  o Added 'Record Created Time' column.

+* Version 2.50:
+  o Updated to read the modified cache structure in the new versions
+    of Chrome.
+  o Fixed to display missing date/time value as empty instead of
+    01/01/1601 in previous versions.

 * Version 2.47:
   o You can now send the data to stdout by specifying empty string as